 Simple and easy.
 Buy bottled water.
 Otherwise, your tummy and booty will not be happy about it.

-As locals say, state-run restaurants don’t care about the food quality since, in the end, they don’t need the profits (because they are supported by the government).
-The private ones, on the other hand, if they are not good, they go bankrupt.
+As locals say, state-run restaurants don’t care about the food quality since, in the end, they don’t need the profits (because they are supported by the Cuban government).
+The private ones, on the other hand, if they are not good, go bankrupt.

 I usually eat street food from very cheap places, but Cuba was an exception.
 It is common to see places selling pizza and ice cream or other meals for a fraction of what they should cost and charged in CUP (like 10 CUP or $0.50 and much less).

 Not surprisingly, markets there don’t offer much variety since they focus on selling items of first need to locals – which don’t include sweets and snacks.
 You may find a few snacks here and there, but those are rare, and there will not be a lot of varieties.

-You will be able to visit all the major cities and travel all around the country by bus.
+You can visit all the major cities and travel all around the country by bus.
 While there are a few bus companies there, as far as I know, only Viazul is the one that takes tourists traveling independently.

 While Viazul has a site with a current service schedule, it is not possible to book tickets online.
 You must go to the bus station ahead of time and queue for a ticket.
 Since buses are not that frequent, they tend to sell out quickly.
 But, there’s an option…

 Taxi drivers stand in front of the bus station to pick the excess of passengers without tickets.
 They offer a shared taxi ride to some of the most popular and well-connected cities in Cuba for about the same price as the bus and faster.

 Should they price the shared taxi ride much higher than the bus, then you’ll need to haggle.
 Oh, and don’t be surprised if the local sharing your ride paid a fraction of what you paid.
 That’s Cuba.
 Foreigners almost always have to pay more than locals.